-Students will gain an understanding and appreciation
+Students will gain an understanding and appreciation of Classical Greek texts within their literary, social and historical contexts.

 Where the language is concerned, unseen passages will be translated in class and the grammar and syntax of these analysed closely.
 Practice in Classical Greek prose composition will also be offered, for those who intend to choose the prose composition option in the exam.